 The CDC National Diabetes Prevention Program (DPP) is now a covered benefit for members of MedStar Family Choice.
 The DPP is a yearlong, lifestyle change program with a wealth of scientific studies supporting its effectiveness at reducing the risk of developing type 2 diabetes in at-risk individuals.

-Attached is a document from the American Medical Association (AMA) and CDC with some of the evidence.
-Both the CDC and AMA acknowledge the rising prevalence rate of type 2 diabetes and how it is a significant healthcare concern on a national scale.
-Closer to home, the DPP is also included in the recently published Maryland State Diabetes Action Plan (which is on the Maryland Department of Health website at PHPA.Health.Maryland.gov/CCDPC/Pages/Diabetes-Action-Plan.aspx).
+Both the American Medical Association (AMA) and CDC acknowledge the rising prevalence rate of type 2 diabetes and how it is a significant healthcare concern on a national scale.
+Closer to home, the DPP is also included in the recently published Maryland State Diabetes Action Plan (PHPA.Health.Maryland.gov/CCDPC/Pages/Diabetes-Action-Plan.aspx).
 We encourage you to review the Maryland Diabetes Action Plan so you know how to become involved in this very important public health initiative.

 Eligible MedStar Family Choice members can participate in one of three ways: 1) online; 2) distance learning (via phone or video conference); or 3) in-person.
 To be eligible for the DPP, patients must:

 - Be ages 18 to 64 at the start of the year-long program;